ALEXonyourscreen/SCOPE/readme.md

 ## Installation

-Extract the the downloaded .zip into your **CS:GO Install Directory**.
+Extract the the downloaded .zip into your **CS2 Install Directory**.

 To uninstall, remove `[game_install_dir] /csgo/cfg/scope.cfg` and the `[game_install_dir] /csgo/cfg/scope/` driectory and verify the game installation within Steam.